Kaboom242/quillquest-stories/Golemheart/StoryBible-Simple.md

 ### Tobi – The Mischievous Street Bard / Rogue
 - Appearance: Young, handsome lad with a lute slung over his back, mismatched clothes, and a perpetual smirk.
 His eyes sparkle with mischief.
 - Skills: Music, illusions, pickpocketing, and storytelling.
 Can charm crowds or distract guards with a well-timed tune.
 - Dynamic: Tobi and Lin Xiu are chaos twins.
 They egg each other on, pull pranks, and improvise wildly.
 Greta and Willi often have to rein them in.
-He is enojoys filting with everyone, male or female.
+He is enojoys flirting with everyone, male or female.
 - Party Role: Scout, distraction, and comic relief, often the butt of the joke.
 Adds levity and local flavor wherever they go.
 - Growth Point: Tobi must learn to channel his mischief into genuine connection, discovering the value of trust, responsibility, and deeper friendship. (hidden a desire for acceptance)